-This manual describes the use of the transfer model to estimate the concentration of PFOS in milk and blood of the dairy cow based on oral exposure to feed contaminated with PFOS.
+This manual describes the use of the transfer model to estimate the concentration of PFOS in milk, blood and the combined liver, kidney and muscle compartment (LKM) of the dairy cow based on oral exposure to feed contaminated with PFOS.
+In this model, LKM is a lumped compartment based on the weighed sum of liver, kidney and muscle weight.
 The model has several input fields (left side) and output fields (right side).
 The input and results can be saved using the button “Report (*.docx)”.
 Source information and a citation suggestion are provided (top).

 Step1: Contamination level of feed

 The user can provide the contamination level in feed (expressed in µg PFOS/kg 88% dry matter) in the contamination field.

 The user has to select the type of feed that is contaminated with PFOS.
 For this, the user first chooses between a summer or winter feed regimen, and then the relevant type of feed.

 - Maize silage

 - Total compound feed (blend of various raw materials and additives)

 When compound feed ingredients are selected, a drop down menu will appear to select the contaminated compound feed ingredient.